-General Info – summary.
+General Info – summary

-Anthocleista grandiflora.
+Anthocleista grandiflora

-Previous Names: Anthocleista zambesiaca, Anthocleista insignis.
+Previous Names: Anthocleista insignis, Anthocleista zambesiaca.

 SA Tree No. 632.

 Family: Gentianaceae.
 (Gentian family).
 Most members are neither shrubs nor trees.
 The simple, entire Leaves lack stipules and are mostly opposite.
 This family has actinomorphic usually regular bisexual and cymose Flowers with the calyx and corolla at least partly joined.
-Flowers usually have united sepals and petals.
+Flowers patterns are various and usually have united sepals and petals.
 Epipetalous Stamens are present, and are as numerous as the corolla lobes and alternate with them.
 The anthers open through longitudinal slits.
-Ovary is superior.
+The Ovary is superior.
 The mature Fruit is a capsule that dehisces along the partitions of the seed capsule.
 There are about 87 genera and close to 1 700 species in this family.
 In South Africa, there is 1 genus with 1 species.

 Name derivation: Anthocleista: – closed flower. grandiflora – large flower.
 Anthocleista is a small genus of 15 species.
 Anthocleista grandiflora is the only species of this genus that occurs in South Africa.